António Guterres: Political career

 Guterres was a member of the team that negotiated the terms of Portugal's entry into the European Union in the late 1970s.
 He was a founding member of the Portuguese Refugee Council in 1991.

 In 1992, after the Socialists' third consecutive defeat in Parliamentary elections, Guterres became secretary-general of the Socialist Party and leader of the opposition during Aníbal Cavaco Silva's government.
 At the time, he was the party's third leader in six years.
-He was also selected as one of the 25 vice presidents of the Socialist International in September 1992.

 His election represented a break with tradition for the Socialists: not only was Guterres not associated with either the faction around then-president and former prime minister Mário Soares or the party's left wing led by Guterres's predecessor Sampaio, but he was also a devout Catholic, running counter to the party's historical secularism.
 He consulted with Portugal's civil society in formulating policy, meeting a range of intellectuals, scientists and entrepreneurs from across the country and the political spectrum in the run-up to the next general election.

+Guterres was elected to a four-year term as one of the 25 vice presidents of the Socialist International in September 1992.